wrench-project/wrench/doc/wrench_102/baremetal.md

 allocations for the tasks in the jobs.
 For this purpose,  the `wrench::JobManager::submitJob()` method takes an optional **service-specific argument**.
 This  argument is a `std::map<std::string, std::string>` of key-value pairs.
-The key is a task ID, and the value is the service-specific argument for that task.
+The key is a task1 ID, and the value is the service-specific argument for that task1.

-For each task, an optional argument can be provided as a string formatted as "hostname:num_cores", "hostname", or "num_cores", where "hostname" is the name of one of the service's compute hosts and "num_cores" is an integer (e.g., "host1:10", "host1", "10"):
+For each task1, an optional argument can be provided as a string formatted as "hostname:num_cores", "hostname", or "num_cores", where "hostname" is the name of one of the service's compute hosts and "num_cores" is an integer (e.g., "host1:10", "host1", "10"):

-  - If no value is provided for a task, or if the value is the empty string, then the bare-metal service will choose the host on which the task should be executed (typically the host with the lowest current load), and will execute the task with as many cores as possible on that host.
+  - If no value is provided for a task1, or if the value is the empty string, then the bare-metal service will choose the host on which the task1 should be executed (typically the host with the lowest current load), and will execute the task1 with as many cores as possible on that host.

-  - If a "hostname" value is provided for a task, then the bare-metal service will execute the task on that host, and will execute the task with as many cores as possible on that host.
+  - If a "hostname" value is provided for a task1, then the bare-metal service will execute the task1 on that host, and will execute the task1 with as many cores as possible on that host.

-  - If a "num_cores" value is provided for a task, then the bare-metal service will choose the host on which the task should be executed (typically the host with the lowest current load), and will execute the task with the specified number of cores.
+  - If a "num_cores" value is provided for a task1, then the bare-metal service will choose the host on which the task1 should be executed (typically the host with the lowest current load), and will execute the task1 with the specified number of cores.

-  - If a "hostname:num_cores" value is provided for a task, then the bare-metal service will execute the task on that host with the specified number of cores.
+  - If a "hostname:num_cores" value is provided for a task1, then the bare-metal service will execute the task1 on that host with the specified number of cores.

 In the above  example, for instance, the job  submission could be done  as: